Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part2_deep_dive/10_domain_combinations.typ

   $ gamma((f, d)) = {sigma mid(|) sigma "satisfies" f "and" sigma in gamma_D (d)} $
 ]

-This is a *direct product* (Chapter 9).
+This is a *direct product* (@ch-advanced-galois).
 We can enhance it with reduction to exploit relationships between control and data.

 #example-box[
   *Interval domain product:*